airbytehq/airbyte/docs/integrations/destinations/bigquery.md

 * Dataset names are case-sensitive: mydataset and MyDataset can coexist in the same project.
 * Dataset names cannot contain spaces or special characters such as -, &, @, or %.

-Therefore, Airbyte BigQuery destination will convert any invalid characters into '\_' characters when writing data.
+Therefore, Airbyte BigQuery destination will convert any invalid characters into `_` characters when writing data.

+Since datasets that begin with `_` will be hidden from the BigQuery Explorer panel.
+To avoid creating such datasets, the destination will prepend the namespace with `n` if the converted namespace

 ## CHANGELOG